auremoser/fellowship/log/daily_log.md

 * worked on IFES on Thursday, chart plans
 * sketched IFES need charts
 * figured out filtering plan
-* remixed radio show
+* gave talk at HOPE and Radio Show on Internet Slow Laning
-* ran chambua for the 2000s
+* fixed visualization for HIV @30, [here](http://127.0.0.1/Code/2014/hiv-30_cluster/index-2.html)

 TODO
+* run chambua for 2007-2008
 * ~~HIV@30 add tooltips; figure out zoom, figure out how to mouse-ver render larger to explore vocabularies~~
 * HIV@30 Write summary for Dorothy
 * ~~Vital Signs make fixes; Itemize fixes and respond to email about it~~